 Address: Warschauer Pl.
 6, 10245 Berlin

 MEININGER Hotel München City Center, Munich – Check Now

 If you are heading for Munich, MEININGER is a brand name that we mention in the German Hostels post because we trust it.
 MEININGER in Munich isn’t right in the old town/city centre – but it’s easy to walk to or take the metro to.

 The place is clean and secure with a nice ground floor reception, nice staff, clean dorm rooms, and a good restaurant across the street!

 Address: Landsberger Str.
 20, 80339 München

 Travelling through Hungary wouldn’t be complete without a classic stop in the capital city, Budapest.
 We’ve spent quite a bit of time in Budapest – both together and separate.
 Eric also has Hungarian citizenship so there’s that small fact.
-We love the city and have a pretty decent guide on what to do and see in Budapest over one perfect Budapest day or three days in Budapest.
+We love the city and have a pretty decent guide on what to do and see in Budapest – and then posts on one perfect Budapest day or three days in Budapest.

 There are plenty of hostels all over the city and generally they are cheaper than in other countries.
 There is no shortage of party hostels in Budapest – thanks to the “Budapest Party Hostels”.
 This grouping of four hostels – Retox, Carpe Noctem, Grandio Party Hostel, and Vitae (mentioned below) make fun easy to be had.
 You can also find other boutique hostels in Budapest like Maverick Lodge!